flutter/website/src/_includes/docs/install/compiler/android.md

 ### Agree to Android licenses

-{% include docs/help-link.md location='android-licenses' section='#android-setup' %}
+{% render docs/help-link.md, location:'android-licenses', section:'#android-setup' %}

 Before you can use Flutter and after you install all prerequisites, agree to the licenses of the Android SDK platform.